AN EDUCATOR'S TAKE ON THE WORD OF PUBLIC ART AND HUMANITIES

 A blog dedicated to democracy, public education, and the power of the imagination to fight corporate greed--if the truth sounds crazy it is because we have become too accustomed to falsehoods

 Life doesn't stop when you study.
+Be the student you deserve to be.

 Because pedagogy is a public practice.